NoNameAA/Movie_analysis/README.md

              import sys
              import numpy as np
              from scipy import stats
              import matplotlib.pyplot as plt
+             import seaborn
     Expected: Do statistic test (T-test, U-Test and ordinary least squares) for audience_average and critic_average.
 Discuss if audience reviews and critic reviews have the same means or not.
-    OutPut: results of statistic test, and three plots
+    OutPut: results of statistic test, two histograms and a scatter plots

 3. compare_audi_crit.py